What is in this leaflet

 If you become dependent on B. BRAUN FENTANYL and your injections are suddenly stopped or greatly reduced, you may experience withdrawal symptoms such as nausea, vomiting, diarrhoea, anxiety and shivering.

 Other side effects not listed above may also occur in some people.
 Tell your doctor if you notice any other effects.

-Keep B. BRAUN FENTANYL injection in a cool dry place where the temperature stays below 30°C.
+B. BRAUN FENTANYL should be kept in the pack until use, protected from light, in a cool dry place where the temperature stays below 25°C.

 What it looks like